jayza/ImgurAPI/README.md

 * Send GET, POST, PUT, DELETE requests.
 * Error handling for requests.
 * Output the response data from requests to JSON.
+* Model-specific classes that has methods to use as shorthand, such as:
+    * Image has find, upload, delete, edit, favorite, publish/unpublish.
+    * More coming.

 ### Future Plans